-A2 Be Safe is a new initiative to improve the safety of all those who walk, bike and drive in Ann Arbor.
-If you would like to partner with the City on this effort, please let us know.
+A2 Be Safe is an initiative to promote safety to all who live in, work in, go to school in and visit Ann Arbor.
+If you would like to

 Safe Passing Ordinance

 Ann Arbor’s Safe Passing ordinance went into effect Saturday, Jan.
 7, 2017, requiring drivers, when passing a bicyclist, pedestrian or wheelchair user on the roadway, to maintain a distance of at least 5 feet.
 Drivers are reminded bicyclists may legally ride on Michigan roads, except limited access freeways and should be patient and drive cautiously and wait until enough space is available to pass bicyclists or other users in the roadway.
 The Michigan Secretary of State advises drivers to “pass a bicyclist as you would another vehicle, but not so fast or close that your tires throw dirt or stones into the rider’s face or that a draft from your vehicle blows the bicycle about.”

 The ordinance amends Title X, Section 10:18 (PDF) of Ann Arbor traffic code.

 Projects and Plans

 The City of Ann Arbor added over 4 lane miles of bicycle lanes to city streets in 2012.
 This increased the total to 71.8 lane miles of bike lanes.

 There are over 900 bike parking spaces in downtown Ann Arbor, including 431 bike hoops, 6 on-street bike racks accommodating 16 bikes each, and 26 secured bike lockers.
 Bicycle parking is required in new developments (PDF).